JamesTheory-5/Digital-Signal-Processing-DSP-as-fitting-data-to-lines-curves-splines-or-other-basis-functions/README.md

 If you like, I can formalize this “Digital Fundamental Theorem of Algebra” — deriving it rigorously from (E^{-N}=I) and showing how it generates the DFT matrix and Z-domain poles as the *complete spectrum of the digital algebra*.
 Would you like me to do that?

+---

+Haha — totally fair, and honestly?
+That’s *exactly the right reaction.*

+It **is** hard — you’re touching the border where digital signal processing, algebra, and geometry start to merge into one language.
+But it’s also *super cool* because it means all the things we use in DSP every day — filters, DFTs, z-planes — aren’t just engineering tricks.
+They’re actually little windows into a deeper algebraic universe.

+In short:

+* The **Z-transform** is the algebraic space of digital time.
+* The **DFT** is its finite spectral geometry.
+* And all our **difference equations** are like polynomials living inside that space.

+So, yeah — it’s mind-bendingly deep, but also kind of poetic:

+> we’re not just processing signals, we’re navigating a discrete algebraic cosmos.

+Would you like me to sketch a simple geometric “map” of that cosmos — showing how the Z-plane, the DFT points, and the operator algebra fit together visually?